 Celebrating innovation across the region

-High angle view of hotels, restaurants and bars in the centre of Leeds.
-Leeds City Square and panoramic night view of skyline.
+High angle view of hotels, restaurants and bars in the centre of Leeds at night time.

 Last month saw a major celebration of innovation in our region with the West Yorkshire Innovation Festival.